WRC Remote Hearings

 We have appointed a Data Protection Officer, Ms. Celyna Coughlan for you to contact if you have any questions regarding this data protection statement, our privacy practices or if you wish to exercise your data rights.
 Our Data Protection Officer can be reached by e-mail at: email@example.com.
 We value your opinions.
 Should you have any questions or comments related to this data protection statement, please contact us at: firstname.lastname@example.org.

-- Cases will be published in a non-anonymised format (i.e. providing full names and other details of all parties including workplace, pay and other information pertinent to the complaint) on the WRC website.
+- Decisions are published in a non-anonymised format (i.e. providing full names and other details of all parties including workplace, pay and other information pertinent to the complaint) on the WRC website.
+This is unless an application is made and granted, or an Adjudication Officer decides of their own motion that there are ‘special circumstances’ which warrant a private hearing and/or anonymised decision.

 4. Information we will collect in relation to our Virtual Hearings